|Client name||Byline Times|

 Tables for demographic questions might not be included but these should be clear from the cross-breaks on published tables.

 In all questions where the responses are a list of parties, names or statements, these will typically have been displayed to respondents in a randomising order.

 The only questions which would not have had randomising responses would be those in which there was a natural order to maintain

 – e.g. a scale from “strongly agree” to “strongly disagree”, a list of numbers from 0 to 10 or questions which had factual rather than opinion-related answers such as demographic information.
 “Other”, “Don't know” and “Refused” responses are not randomised.

 Not all questions will have necessarily been asked to all respondents – this is because they may be follow-on questions from previous questions or only appropriate to certain demographic groups.
 Lower response counts should make clear where this has occurred.

 For further information please contact: firstname.lastname@example.org

-Omnisis are MRS Fair Data accredited, members of ESOMAR, Brian Cooper is a CMRC and are members of the The British Polling Council and abides by it's rules and regulations for published opinion polling & are also members of ESOMAR.
+Omnisis are members of the The British Polling Council and abides by it's rules and regulations for published opinion polling & are also members of ESOMAR.
 Brian Cooper is a CMRS.

 Omnisis Ltd Registered in England & Wales Number 04602421